All Products

 image

-How can I make the model output only code, without any explanatory text?
+How do I make the model output only code, without any explanatory text?

-1. Prompt constraint: Provide clear instructions in the prompt.
-For example: "Return only code.
-Do not include any explanations, comments, or Markdown tags."
+1. Prompt constraints: Give clear instructions like: "Return only code.
+Do not include explanations, comments, or markdown tags."